abs90/Udacity-Restaurant_Review/README.md

 ## Project Overview:

-This project, I incrementally converted a static webpage to a mobile-ready web application.
-In **Stage One**, I have taken a static design that lacks accessibility and converted the design to be responsive on different sized displays and accessible for screen reader use.
+This project, I have incrementally converted a static webpage to a mobile-ready web application.
+In **Stage One**, I have taken a static design that lacked accessibility and converted the design to be responsive on different sized displays and accessible for screen reader use.
 I have added a service worker which will cache pages as they are accessed.

 ### Specification